sontek/readme/manager.md

   private communication to a minimum.
 - I prefer to receive direct and blunt feedback.
 I'll give feedback however you like to receive it.
 I believe we do better when we’re invested in one another’s success and when we share feedback openly.
-I care about your success and will give you feedback to help you get better.
-I expect you to do the same for me.
+It is always a good time to provide feedback, you should give it early and often!

 ### Celebrate wins, celebrate losses